How to use a USB stick for both Slackware15-Live and storing data

 $ mount -t ext2 /dev/sdX2 /mnt

 Eventually, when I tried this command in rescue-mode, I got the same error I could read during the bootstrap.
-This apparently weird behaviour is because the initrd does not contain the kernel module for ext2 and the mount command looks only for it when the parameter “-t ext2” is specified (thus we have the failure).
+This apparently weird behavior is because the initrd does not contain the kernel module for ext2 and the mount command looks only for it when the parameter “-t ext2” is specified (thus we have the failure).
 When the filesystem is not given, it tries all the modules including the ext4 which can mount the ext2.

 Use only two FAT partitions in the layout of the USB drive